 - (1) This Agreement may be executed in any number of counterparts, each of which is to be deemed an original, but all of which together are to constitute a single instrument.
-A party may enter into this Agreement by executing any counterpart. - (2) This Agreement may be executed on the basis of an exchange of facsimile copies and execution of this Agreement by such means is to be a valid and sufficient execution.
+A party may enter into this Agreement by executing any counterpart. - (2) This Agreement may be executed on the basis of an exchange of faxed or emailed copies of this Agreement.

-C.67 Governing law and jurisdiction
+C.60 Governing law and jurisdiction

-(1) This Agreement is governed by the law of New Zealand, and that the parties submit to the nonexclusive jurisdiction of the courts of New Zealand.
+(1) This Agreement is governed by the law of New Zealand, and the parties submit to the non-exclusive jurisdiction of the courts of New Zealand.